 This has a knock-on effect on their wellbeing, with 80% of staff reporting that they feel at risk of burnout and 64% report their role has a negative impact on their wellbeing

-Please read our report to see other key finding from our survey.
+Please read our report to see other key findings from our survey.

 Listening to lived and frontline experience is crucial to addressing homelessness, and our survey gives us a unique opportunity to amplify the voices of these experts in the sector.
 As we face significant challenges, such as the cost-of-living crisis, it is important that these insights are heard and can help shape future policy and practice.